dessytto/dm-code-challenge/README.md

-This script reates a reusable tool that generates a csv file of filtered results and creates a pie chart that renders in the browser.
+This script creates a reusable tool that generates a csv file of filtered results and a pie chart that renders in the browser.

 How to use the script:
 ===================================